Topological Route to New and Unusual Coulomb Spin Liquids

 This representation is inspired by Henley \cite{Henley2005}, who related spin correlation functions to a projection matrix $\mathcal{P} ({\bf q})$, enforcing Eq. (\ref{eq:q_space_constraint}) by projecting out all ${\bf L}^{(p)}({\bf q})$:

 $m$ and $n$ are sublattice indices and $\kappa$ is a normalisation constant to enforce the sum rule on the correlation function \footnote{Eq. (\ref{eq:Sq_proj}) is an approximation to the spin correlation function, which by construction respects Eq. (\ref{eq:q_space_constraint}) exactly, but respects spin normalisation only on average.}.
-This approximation to the spin correlations may be considered as a zero-temperature limit of the leading order of a $1/\mathcal{N}$ expansion, with $\mathcal{N}$ the number of spin components.
+Eq.
+(6) is an approximation: specifically it may be considered as a zero-temperature limit of the leading order of a $1/\mathcal{N}$ expansion, with $\mathcal{N}$ the number of spin components.
+However, we emphasize that this approximation is not necessary to define ${\bf L}^{(p)}({\bf q})$, although it is helpful in establishing the relationship between ${\bf L}^{(p)}({\bf q})$ and the spin correlation functions.

 Points in ${\bf q}$-space where one of the ${\bf L}^{(p)}({\bf q})$ vanishes, or where one ${\bf L}^{(p)}({\bf q})$ becomes linearly dependent on the others, have special significance since at those momenta Eq. (\ref{eq:q_space_constraint}) is satisfied trivially for at least one value of $p$.
 At such points the projection matrix $\mathcal{P}_{mn}({\bf q})$ becomes singular, and there will be a corresponding singularity in the structure factor (a pinch point in most known examples).